oroinc/documentation/backend/bundles/platform/AssetBundle/index.rst

     checkout:                                               # Another entry point name
         inputs:                                             # List of files to load for `checkout` entry point
             - 'bundles/app/scss/checkout_page_styles.scss'
-        auto_rtl_inputs:                                    # List of file masks for inputs that has to be processed with RTL plugin
+        auto_rtl_inputs:                                    # List of wildcard file masks for inputs that has to be processed with RTL plugin
             - 'bundles/app/**'
         output: 'css/checkout-styles.css'                   # Output file path inside public/ directory for the `checkout` entry point